 In 2017, CJC adopted a JSafe Policy which strives for best practice to protect the children in their programs.
 Please review our JSafe Policy by clicking here.

 Red Cross Blood Drives – Give the gift of life.
 Every minute of every day, someone needs blood.
 This need can only be met through the willingness of donors, such as yourself.
 Blood Drives are held every few months at CJCS.
 Schedule your donation with us or visit www.redcrossblood.org/ to learn more about blood donation opportunities.
+Postponed.

 Social Justice/Advocacy Work